Breaking up with someone you love can be one of the most difficult experiences in life.

 Being older or younger can make a big difference here.
 Younger folks generally have less experience dealing with breakups and tend to rely more heavily on others for support as they work through their grief.

-Children, spouses, friends and family can all help us through hard times…but only if we let them!
-The point is that everyone processes loss differently based off where they are right now in life.
+But only if we let them, The point is that everyone processes loss differently based on where they are right now in life.

 Also read: How to get over someone cheating on you?